juice-shop/juice-shop/how-to/admin-registration.md

 # Admin Registration
 ## How to execute

-Install requirements with `pip install -r requirements.txt`
+- Install requirements with `pip install -r requirements.txt`

-Execute script `python/exploits/forge_admin_account.py [site url]`
+- Execute script `python/exploits/forge_admin_account.py [site url]`

 - Copy the site's base url, e.g. `https://not-juice-shop.com`, including `https://` but minus additional slashes and subdirectories.

-Use the printed credentials to log into your new admin account
+- Use the printed credentials to log into your new admin account

-If...
-- ...the exploit succeeds, you will see the console statement "Success!"
+If the exploit succeeds, you will see the console statement "Success!"

-- ...the app is hardened against this attack, you will see the console statement: "App invulnerable to this attack!"
+If the app is hardened against this attack, you will see the console statement: "App invulnerable to this attack!"

 To see what you can do with your credentials, follow the [Admin Route How-to](admin-route.md).